 Nursing Home Neglect

 “Neglect,” as per South Carolina code, means “the failure of a caregiver to provide the care, goods, or services necessary to maintain the health or safety of a vulnerable adult.”
-This failure to provide includes inadequate nutrition, clothing, housing, supervision (if needed), medical services and medicine in accordance with treatment plan.
+This failure to provide includes inadequate nutrition, clothing, housing, supervision (if needed), medical services, and medicine in accordance with the treatment plan.
 S.C. code also recognizes that neglect may consist of repeated conduct or a single incident that has resulted in serious physical or psychological harm, or substantial risk of death.
 SEC.
 43-35-10

 Signs of Neglect:

-1. Bed sores & Unexplained Rashes
+1. Bedsores & Unexplained Rashes

-Bedsores, also known as decubitus ulcers, and pressure sores can usually be prevented by frequently turning the patient and using a higher quality mattresses with overlays.
+Bedsores, also known as decubitus ulcers, and pressure sores can usually be prevented by frequently turning the patient and using a higher quality mattress with overlays.
 If these simple steps are not taking, Decubitus ulcers will typically develop at the heels, the backs of knees, the buttocks, and other boney parts of the body.

 Bedsores begin as a red sore on the skin.
 If left untreated, the sore breaks the skin.
-Over time, if proper steps are not taken, the wound increases in size and in depth.
+Over time, if proper steps are not taken, the wound increases in size and in-depth.